-Professor Barnes MD FRCPsych DSc is Professor of Clinical Psychiatry at Imperial College, and past Head of Department.
-He is also Honorary Consultant and clinical lead for clinical effectiveness in West London Mental Health Trust (WLMHT), and joint Head of the UK Prescribing Observatory for Mental Health (POMH-UK) in the Centre for Quality Improvemnet, Royal College of Psychiatrists.
+Professor Barnes MD FRCPsych DSc is Emeritus Professor of Clinical Psychiatry, and a past Head of Department.
+He is also the joint Head of the Prescribing Observatory for Mental Health (POMH) in the Centre for Quality Improvement at the Royal College of Psychiatrists.

 BARNES TRE, 1989, A RATING-SCALE FOR DRUG-INDUCED AKATHISIA, British Journal of Psychiatry, Vol:154, ISSN:0007-1250, Pages:672-676